MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 |sbc2.customers.adatum.biz  |   Subdomain | In a customer tenant   |   \*.customers.adatum.biz   |contoso.com   |sbc2.customers.adatum.biz |
 |sbc3.customers.adatum.biz |   Subdomain | In a customer tenant |   \*.customers.adatum.biz  |  adventureworks.com | sbc3.customers.adatum.biz |

-To configure the base and subdomains, you'll need to:
+The example in this article configures a base domain name (customers.adatum.biz) and a subdomain for one customer (sbc1.customers.adatum.biz in Woodgrove Bank tenant).

 1. [Register a base domain name in the carrier tenant](#register-a-base-domain-name-in-the-carrier-tenant).
 2. [Register a subdomain name in a customer tenant](#register-a-subdomain-name-in-a-customer-tenant).

-The following example configures a base domain name (customers.adatum.biz) and a subdomain for one customer (sbc1.customers.adatum.biz in Woodgrove Bank tenant).

 > [!NOTE]
 > Use sbcX.customers.adatum.biz to enable voice in the carrier tenant; sbcX can be any unique and valid alphanumeric hostname.

 ## Register a base domain name in the carrier tenant

-**These actions are performed in the carrier tenant.**
+**In the carrier tenant,** you must:

 1. [Ensure that you have appropriate rights in the carrier tenant](#ensure-that-you-have-appropriate-rights-in-the-carrier-tenant).
 2. [Add a base domain to the carrier tenant and verify it](#add-a-base-domain-to-the-carrier-tenant-and-verify-it).